gomorpheus/morpheus-docs/api/includes/_zone_resource_pools.md

-active      | true | Activate (true) or disable (false) the resource pool visibility      | private | private or public tenantPermissions.accounts  | null | Array of tenant account ids that are allowed access resourcePermissions.all  | null | Pass true to allow access all groups resourcePermissions.sites  | null | Array of groups that are allowed access
+active      | true | Activate (true) or disable (false) the resource pool visibility      | private | private or public tenantPermissions.accounts  | null | Array of tenant account ids that are allowed access resourcePermissions.all  | true | Pass true to allow access all groups resourcePermissions.sites  | null | Array of groups that are allowed access resourcePermissions.allPlans  | true | Pass true to allow access all plans resourcePermissions.plans  | null | Array of plans that are allowed access

 ### JSON Parameters for Amazon Resource Pool